virtualtam/feed-sandbox/README.md

 # feed-sandbox

-A toy project to experiment with extracting and transforming metadata for Atom and RSS feeds using Go libraries.
+A toy project to experiment with Atom and RSS feed processing:

+- extract and normalize metadata
+- summarize entrydescription and content
+- extract keywords with TextRank

 These experiments are conducted with the goal of improving full-text search features in [SparkleMuffin](https://github.com/virtualtam/sparklemuffin).